Specialist No Win, No Fee Solicitors

 - Collisions with a distracted or incapacitated driver

 Every motorist in the UK must have an adequate insurance policy before being permitted to use their vehicle on the road.
-This guarantees that, should they cause a road traffic accident, they can compensate the victim for the damage to their vehicle as well paying compensation for hardship experienced due to any injuries sustained in the accident.
-Even third-party cover, which is the minimum requirement for insurance, covers any victims of a car accident, offering monetary relief if the injured party needs to take time off work for recuperation.
+This guarantees that, should they cause a road traffic accident, they can compensate the victim for the damage to their vehicle as well paying compensation for hardship experienced due to any physical damage sustained in the accident.
+Even third-party cover, which is the minimum requirement for insurance, covers any of the victims, offering monetary relief if the injured party needs to take time off work for recuperation.

 Here at Smith Jones, we are aware of the complexities involved in dealing with the UK insurance system.
 We want to take the stress away from you and are committed to helping victims of accidents to make a compensation claim if they have been hurt in a car accident through no fault of their own.